-- -'Grow Green and save planet Earth' under this slogan plantation Drive was performed thrice in the campus during Rainy season. - -Plantation Drive by Environment Association and Scholars'club of the college. - -Red Ribbon Club also Creates awareness against social evils such as AIDS and Drug Addiction etc. - -7 Day NSS camp was organized in which 200 volunteers participated. - -Seminar on Traffic Rules was organized in which more than 300 students got information.
+- -Seminar on "Disaster Management". - -'Grow Green and save planet Earth' under this slogan plantation Drive was performed thrice in the campus during Rainy season. - -Plantation Drive by Environment Association and Scholars'club of the college. - -Red Ribbon Club also Creates awareness against social evils such as AIDS and Drug Addiction etc. - -7 Day NSS camp was organized in which 200 volunteers participated. - -Seminar on Traffic Rules was organized in which more than 300 students got information.